VladyslavUsenko/ewok/README.md

 ### 2 Installation

 The system has been tested with Ubuntu 16.04 and ROS Kinetic.
-The mapping package (`ewok_ring_buffer`) has been tested with Ubuntu 14.04 and ROS Indigo (just install corresponding `ros-indigo-*` plugins)

 Follow the tutorials to [install ROS Kinetic](http://wiki.ros.org/ROS/Installation) and to [set up catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).